-Joe DeJager returns a shot during playoff action last week in of Prospect Mountain by an 8-1 score in the third At Maplewood Gar- BY JOSHUA SPAULDING Sports Editor BETHLEHEM - The Division III boys' tennis tournament kicked off on Tuesday, May 23, with the eight-seeded Profile Patriots playing host to the ninth-seeded Prospect Mountain Timber Wolves.
+Ethan Capsalis charges to the finish in the 4X400-meter relay last Wednesday afternoon in Kingston. the pole vault until the next day, when the team championships were awarded. team of Swenson, Francis, Wood and Capsalis finished in 15th place overall in a time of Cam Gagnon returns the ball during Prospect's playoff game against Profile.
+BY JOSHUA SPAULDING Sports Editor BETHLEHEM - The Division III boys' tennis tournament kicked off on Tuesday, May 23, with the eight-seeded Profile Patriots playing host to the ninth-seeded Prospect Mountain Timber Wolves.
 The host Patriots were able to take four of the six singles matches before sweeping the doubles to clinch the 7-2 win, earning them a trip to the Division III quarterfinals against defending champion Plymouth.
-On the Main Street courts, the two teams played one through three singles and the top two doubles matches, while on the Maplewood Gardens courts about a mile down the road, the four through six singles and third doubles took to Joey DeJager got an 8-3 win over Profile's Kobe Toms in the top spot in the lineup.
-At number two, Satchel Miller of Profile came through with an 8-2 win over Prospect Cameron Gagnon and Adam Bell of the Patriots defeated Owen Mahanes Joseph Schelb got an 8-2 dens, Profile's Kaden Brantley defeated Prospect Mountain's Cameron Morrill by an 8-2 score in the fourth spot in the lineup, while Pierson Freligh of Profile defeated Hayden Mellon of Prospect Mountain by an 8-0 score at number five.
-Prospect Mountain's Brett McKeown finished singles off with an 8-6 win over Merric Devlin of Profile for the 4-2 Profile lead after sin-In doubles play, Toms and Miller got an 8-2 win over DeJager and Gagnon in the top spot, while in a very quick match at number two doubles, Bell and Brantley finished with an 8-0 win over Mahanes and McKeown.
-At number three.
-Freligh and Devlin rallied for a 9-7 win over Morrill and Mellon to close out the 7-2 win.
+On the Main Street courts, the two teams played one through three singles and the top two doubles matches, while on the Maplewood Gardens courts about a mile down the road, the four through six singles and third doubles took to the courts.
+Prospect Mountain's Joey DeJager got an 8-3 win over Profile's Kobe Toms in the top spot in the lineup.
+At number two, Satchel Miller of Profile came through with an 8-2 win over Prospect Mountain's Cameron Gagnon and Adam Bell of the Patriots defeated Owen Mahanes of Prospect Mountain by an 8-1 score in the third spot.

+At Maplewood Gar- Freligh and Devlin rallied for a 9-7 win over Morrill and Mellon to close out the 7-2 win.
 The Patriots moved on to face defending champion Plymouth on Thursday, while the semifinals were after deadline on Monday.
 The Division III finals are scheduled for today, May 31, at Memorial Field in Concord at 4 p.m.
-Wood places sixth at Division III State Meet
+Sports Editor KINGSTON -A small pack of Prospect Mountain Timber Wolf track athletes made the trek to Kingston for the Division III State Meet on Wednesday, May 24.
+The meet started under the sun, but rain started about an hour in and continued for the rest of the meet. forcing the postponement of Parker Wood had the top performance for the Timber Wolves, finishing in sixth in the shot put with a toss of 38 feet, 11.75 inches.
+The Timber Wolf team of Wood.
+Micah Swenson, Ethan Capsalis and Brendan Francis finished in 13th place in the 4X100-meter relay in a time of 49.08 seconds, while the 4X400-meter 3:58.28.